 How often do you sit down with a good book?
 If you’re like me, next to factual genealogical accounts, you crave historical fiction where you can be both entertained and informed.
 Perhaps like me, also, you do much of your reading NOT sitting down, but rather lying in bed or a recliner.
 While I am constantly trying to incorporate my reading and research into my E-gen narratives, usually I can only mention sources in passing.
 So, as a new category of articles, I am including short book reviews.
 Actually, these were a part of my first E-gens twenty years ago on another platform, when I first started to post, but somehow got lost in the shuffle to “GoDaddy” and “WordPress.”
 These will just be a standard alphabetic bibliographic listing, beginning with the date posted (in parenthesis).
 As appropriate and available, I will include links to longer articles where I can go into some depth on a particular author’s work, whether fiction or non-fiction, and how it relates to our families’ histories.
 Again, the common thread will be the ties to one or more of our families’ origins and experience.
 My primary interest is more historical than literary, and I will try to make as many connections as possible to these families and the actual events that were happening as they settled Western Pennsylvania.
-The reviews will be linked to appropriate individual family pages.
-If you have titles for me to consider, please write to me.
+My reviews will be linked to appropriate individual family pages elsewhere on E-gen. If you have titles for me to consider, please write to me.
 Your comments on these books are always welcome.
-To read a review, simply click on the title below:
+First, look for color coding for a particular family and/or associated families.
+Second, after photos of books, you’ll see authors/titles/subjects numbered 1 to 4.
+To read a commercial review, simply click on the title in line 1 or for my review click on line 4 below.

 1. (Added) Author.
 Title.
 Publisher, year.